There are no secrets to becoming a great leader.

 Leaders with strong influence have a lot of trust & respect with their teams.
 This is not a secret, but it may be a mystery to you how great leaders earn high trust & respect.

-The leader must “know thyself”; which means they know what they are thinking and feeling.
+Furthermore, the leader must “know thyself”; which means they know what they are thinking and feeling.
 And, they “manage thyself”; which means they minimize their bad habits from representing their leadership AND they adjust their style to meet the needs of other people.
-They are aware of others’ needs and desires which requires being outwardly focused.
+In addition, they are aware of others’ needs and desires which requires being outwardly focused.
 The foundation to leading a team is built like this:

 - Leading Yourself = Self-Awareness + Style Adjustment + Intentional Habit Formation